-The five-day working week with two rest days is the standard working hours as established by the Labour Law.
-The six-day working week with one rest day is for businesses where a five-day working week is not possible due to the nature of its operations.
-A weekly uninterrupted rest period shall not be shorter than 35 hours.
+The Labor Law establishes the standard working week as being five days with two rest days.
+The six-day working week with one rest day is allowed for businesses where the standard five-day working week is not possible due to the nature of its operations.
+A weekly uninterrupted rest period must not be shorter than 35 hours.

-Employees shall be granted a break of 30 min – 2 hours rest and to eat after half of the working day (not more than four working hours).
+Employees must be granted a break of 30 minutes to two hours to rest and to eat after half of the working day.
+This means they should not work more than four working hours consecutively without a break.

-Employment contract should be stored for at least 50 years and payroll records for 10 years after termination.
+Employment contracts should be stored for at least 50 years and payroll records for 10 years following termination.

-The 13th month salary is not mandatory, but most companies pay it as a yearly bonus.
+The 13th month salary is not mandatory in Lithuania but most companies pay it as a yearly bonus.

-In addition to employment termination by mutual agreement between the parties, the most common ways to terminate employment upon employer’s initiative, when there is no fault of the employee, are:
+Apart from employment termination by mutual agreement between the parties, the most common ways to terminate employment upon employer’s initiative when there is no fault of the employee are:

-The aforementioned kinds of dismissal differ with regards to the reasons for dismissal, the notice period and protection the employees have against the dismissal.
+The aforementioned types of dismissals differ in terms of the reasons for dismissal, the notice period and the level of protection the employees may have against the dismissal.

-Termination of employment contract must be in writing, with the legal basis for termination.
+Termination of employment contract must be in writing, with the legal basis for termination outlined.
 An employment contract can be terminated without notice if:

-- the employee has been sentenced for a crime committed
+- the employee has been sentenced for committing a crime

-- when a parent/guardian/healthcare provider/school of enrolment of an employee under the age of 16 demands the termination
+- when a parent, guardian, healthcare provider or the school of enrollment of an employee under the age of 16 demands the termination

-- when an employee is not able to perform the work according to a healthcare institution and is not agreeable to the transfer to another position within the same organisation
+- when an employee is not able to perform the work according to a healthcare institution and is not agreeable to the transfer to another position within the same organization

 - when the employment contract is in conflict with the law

-The employer shall inform the State Social Insurance Fund Board (SODRA) on the termination of employment not later than 1 day after the termination of employment contract.
+The employer must inform the State Social Insurance Fund Board (SODRA) about the termination of employment no later than one day after the termination of the employment contract.